Reporting Employee Misconduct

 - Investigation of Misconduct.
 An Employee should provide as much detail as is available when reporting Misconduct.
 A report should be made in writing, acknowledged by the Employee making the complaint.

 The University will maintain the confidentiality of the Employee reporting the Misconduct to the extent practical.
 However, the University cannot guarantee confidentiality, and the identity of a person making a complaint may become known.
 The University will determine the appropriate course of action to be taken upon receipt of a complaint of Misconduct.
 Anonymous complaints may or may not be investigated.
 Non-specific, broad or unsubstantiated allegations lacking an evidentiary support may or may not be investigated.

 - Duty to Cooperate.
 All Employees have a duty to cooperate with any investigation commenced in furtherance of this Policy.
-Any Employee who violates this Policy shall be subject to disciplinary action, up to and including termination.
+Any current employee who violates this Policy shall be subject to disciplinary action, up to and including termination.

 - Protection of Employees Reporting Misconduct.
-An Employee shall not be the subject of any adverse personnel action based on the Employee’s good faith report of a claim of Misconduct pursuant to this policy or the Employee’s assistance in investigating a claim of Misconduct.
-Any such retaliatory employment action is prohibited.
-Note that an Employee may be the subject of discipline or an adverse personnel action for reasons unrelated to the making of a report.
+An Employee shall not be the subject of any retaliatory action based on the Employee’s good faith report of a claim of Misconduct pursuant to this policy or the Employee’s assistance in investigating a claim of Misconduct.
+Any such retaliatory action is prohibited.
+Note that an employee may be the subject of discipline or an adverse personnel action for reasons unrelated to the making of a report.